steve-ad-s/crypto-dictionary/candlesticks/Doji.md

 ![[Figure 3.18 - Doji.png]]

+A Doji is a single candlestick pattern that reveals indecision in the market.
+It is one of the most important and common signals in candlestick charting.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Single-Candle Indecision / Reversal

+## What is a Doji?

-A Doji is a unique candle that signifies indecision or a potential turning point in the market.
-It is formed when the opening and closing prices of a security are virtually equal.
-The candle resembles a cross, inverted cross, or plus sign.
+A Doji occurs when the opening and closing prices of a security are virtually identical.
+The lengths of the upper and lower shadows can vary, creating different types of Doji, but the core story is one of equilibrium and indecision.

 ## Logical Behavior